tayloredwebsites/job_search/README.md

 Wnen I initially was developing this site in Rails 5, I started without including webpacker.
 React was available to me, but it was provided by the Rails Asset Pipeline.
 I decided that I wanted to keep the configuration as standard as possible, so webpacker was included in the configuration, avoiding the asset pipeline.

-## Installation instructions for localhost (Hope this helps - worked for me).
+## Installation instructions for localhost:
+- note: $ is the command prompt.

 * clone this repo to local computer
     * $ git clone git@github.com:tayloredwebsites/job_search.git
     * $ cd job_search/
-* (Requires a version of ruby that can handle Rails 5.1.4.)
+* Note: Requires a version of ruby that can handle Rails 5.1.4.
+(I am using 2.3.5p376 using rbenv)
     * $ ruby -v
+* Note: Requires PostgreSQL - for compatibility with Heroku deployment.
+* Install Postgres on Mac:
+    * download postgres.app and move into Application directory.
+    * $ gem install pg -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/latest/bin/pg_config
+* Note: To set up postgres path for command line tools on Mac.
+* Edit ~/.bash_profile and add the following to the end:
+    * export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin
+* Set up database in Postgres using command line:
+    * create database job_search;
+    * \list (to list all databases to confirm created).
+    * create user job_search_ror with password 'password';
+    * \du (to list users to confirm creation).
+    * grant all privileges on database job_search to job_search_ror;
+    * \list (to confirm jobsearch has job_search_ror in access privileges).
-* $ (standard rails setup)
+* rails setup:
-    * $ bundle install --without production
+    * $ bundle install
-    * $ cp config/database_sample.yml  config/database.yml
     * $ bin/rake db:migrate
-* (Optionally load any seed data into the database
-    * $ cp db/seeds_sample.rb db/seeds.rb
-    * (edit db/seeds.rb for any initial jobs)
-    * $ bin/rake db:seed
-* edit secrets.yml and provide new secret
-	* $ cp config/secrets_sample.yml config/secrets.yml
-	* ( edit secrets.yml)
-	* ( provide new secret e.g. use https://www.randomlists.com/string)
-* (install webpack in this new repo - I needed to do all of these steps)
+* Install webpack in this new repo:
-    * $ npm install --save-dev webpack
     * $ rails webpacker:install
     * $ rails webpacker:install:react
+* Bring up rails on localhost:
     * $ bin/rails server

+## Deploy to Heroku:

+* Note: Requires Heroku toolbelt see: https://devcenter.heroku.com/articles/heroku-cli
+* $ heroku create
+* $ git push heroku master
+* $ git remote -v (to confirm remote name)
+* Note: to visit site, use url of format:
+    * https://{remote name here}.herokuapp.com/